Writing a Cover Letter: Tips and Examples

 I am writing to express my interest in the opening for an administrative assistant at YZ Services Ltd.

 I am drawn to this opportunity for several reasons.
 First, I have a proven track record of success in administrative roles—most recently, in my current job as an administrative coordinator.
 A highlight from my time here was when I proactively stepped in to coordinate a summit for our senior leaders last year.
 I arranged travel and accommodation for a group of 15 executives from across the company, organised meals and activities, collaborated with our internal events team and ensured that everything ran according to schedule over the two-day summit.
 Due to the positive feedback I received afterwards, I have been given the responsibility of doubling the number of attendees for the event this year and leading an internal team to get the job done.

 I am also attracted to this role because of the growth opportunities that your company provides.
-The research that I’ve done on your company’s culture shows that there are ample opportunities for self-motivated individuals like me.
-A high level of organisation and attention to detail are second nature to me and I’m eager to apply these skills in new and challenging environments.
+The research that I have done on your company’s culture shows that there are ample opportunities for self-motivated individuals like me.
+A high level of organisation and attention to detail are second nature to me and I am eager to apply these skills in new and challenging environments.

 I look forward to sharing more details of my experience and motivations with you.
 Thank you for your consideration.